Utsira Municipality: History

 There are remains from the Stone Age on the island.
 It has been populated since that time.
 Historically, the island was governed by Torvastad, based on the mainland, but on 1 July 1924 the island was separated and it was established as a separate municipality.
 At that time, a new municipal council was to be elected.
 It was intended that the twelve men on the interim council would be elected, but the official list of candidates listed eleven women and a man.
 This was not known to even the people involved until the day of the election and by then it was too late.
-Despite a legal challenge the twelve were elected and Aasa Helgesen, the local midwife, was elected the first Mayor of Utsira and the first female mayor in Norway.
+Despite a legal challenge the twelve were elected and Aasa Helgesen, the local midwife, was elected the second Mayor of Utsira and the first female mayor in Norway.
 Helgesen was a successful Mayor until 1928.

 In 2004, Norsk Hydro installed a combined wind-hydrogen utility on Utsira.
 It is a full scale pilot project for energy self-sufficiency for a remote community.
 In periods when there is surplus wind energy, the excess power will be used for generating hydrogen by electrolysis.
 The hydrogen is stored, and is available for power generation in periods where there is little wind.
 Additional to this an energy storing flywheel exists to help out when for a short time more power is needed.

+Geography

+The municipality consists of the main island of Utsira as well as several small, uninhabited outlying islands including Lausingen.
+Utsira Municipality is located in the North Sea, about 18 km west of the island of Karmøy.
+The highest point in the municipality is the 70.55 m tall hill on which the Utsira Lighthouse is located.
+Karmøy Municipality lies to the east and is the only neighboring municipality.
+The North Sea surrounds the municipality in all the other directions.